kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Completed ES6 section of Freecodecamp! feels good to document the learning points down, something I can refer to someday.
 Spent majority of my other time wrapping up a Wordpress project for a client, glad to finally complete one!

 **Link to work:**

+### Day 19: 4th October Thursday, 2018

+**Today's Progress:** Freecodecamp

+**Thoughts:** Halfway through Regex portion of Freecodecamp!
+Loving this habit of taking notes..
+Maybe coming up with my own cheatsheet one-day will help a lot as a summary too.

+**Link to work:**

+### Missed A Day : 5th October Friday, 2018

+### Missed A Day : 6th October Saturday, 2018

+### Day 20: 7th October Sunday, 2018

+**Today's Progress:** React Node course, Freecodecamp

+**Thoughts:** Completed learning a small section on deployment for the React Node course, and got started on the Mongoose, survey creation part.
+Completed Regex section of Freecodecamp!

+**Link to work:**

+### Day 21: 8th October Monday, 2018

+**Today's Progress:** React Node course

+**Thoughts:** Continued with survey creation part of React Node course, momentum's really bringing me to finish the course soon.
+Looking forward to completing this final product and maybe adding some of my own features.

+**Link to work:**